Pranay-Uc-DXB/Project-3---uV4NeSzHY9PLxdIn/README.md

 The app will detect page flips from low-resolution camera preview and take a high-resolution picture of the document, recognizing its corners and cropping it accordingly.
 It will then dewarp the cropped document to obtain a bird's eye view, sharpen the contrast between the text and the background and finally recognize the text with formatting kept intact.
 The formatting is further corrected by app’s ML powered redactor.

-In this project, I developed and tested 4 different CNNs, namely:
+In this project, I developed and tested 4 different CNNs in Pytorch, namely:
 1)  LeNet-5
 2)  VGG16
 3)  ResNet18
 4)  MobileNetV2.

 The aim was to pack the service app for mobile compatibility with total size less than 40MB and a minimum reporting F1 score of >=0.90.

+My Results:
+Total size/weight of the model obtained: 16.4MB
+Model F1 Score: 0.99

 Below, I demonstrate the final product that uses MobileNet V2 architecture in synergy with a custom classifier head (implementing transfer learning).
 Enjoy!